 The Notes will mature and be due in cash at the Repayment Value on June 28, 2023, subject to earlier conversion, redemption or repurchase in accordance with their terms.
 The Repayment Value of the Notes substantially exceeds our currently available liquid funds.
 If we complete the Rights Offering on or before December 24, 2022, then the Notes will convert into shares of common stock and cash, in each case depending on the timing and results of the Rights Offering.
-If we are unable to complete the Rights Offering by December 24, 2022, including as a result of a failure to obtain stockholder approval for the Share Increase Amendment Proposal or the Nasdaq Proposal, the Notes will remain outstanding and we will be in default under the Note Purchase Agreement.
+If we are unable to complete the Rights Offering by December 24, 2022, the Notes will remain outstanding and we will be in default under the Note Purchase Agreement.
 In such event, we will face immediate repayment obligations to our Noteholders, including any accrued interest and other obligations due.
 Unless we are able to arrange alternative financing or a sale of the Company, we expect that we would not have sufficient funds to satisfy such repayment obligations, which would allow the Noteholders to foreclose on the collateral, which consists of substantially all of our assets, including our intellectual property.
 As we anticipate having insufficient funds to make such a repayment in such event, in such circumstances our stockholders would likely lose all or substantially all of their investment in our common stock.